GribApiDotNet/GribApi.NET/README.md

 WIP.
 You'll find [ECMRW's grib_api documentation](https://software.ecmwf.int/wiki/display/GRIB/Documentation) helpful.

 ## Building
 The current build is only designed for Windows and Visual Studio 2013.
 I am eager to get it converted to CMake and make it cross-platform.
-I would love help doing this.
 Even a consistent build using make under msys2 would be great.
 I'd love some help doing this. :)

 Build the projects in this order:

 1. ext/jasper-1.900.1/src/msvc/libjasper.vcxproj
 2. ext/grib_api-1.14.0-Source/windows/msvc/grib_api.sln
 3. src/GribApi.NET/GribApi.sln

-After you build libjasper and grib_api_lib the first time, you should only need to build GribApi.sln thenceforth.
+After you build libjasper and grib_api_lib the first time, you should only need to build GribApi.sln thereafter.

 ## Running Tests
 1. Install [NUnit](http://www.nunit.org/) and expose it on PATH.